-Meditation & Getting Started: A Short Guide to Understanding and Practicing Meditation
+Meditation & Getting Started: A Guide to Understanding and Practicing Meditation

 A Guide to Formal Meditation & Getting Started

-Understanding and practicing meditation is a confusing topic, but the on-ramp to training the mind is surprisingly accessible for everyone.
+Understanding and practicing meditation is a confusing topic because there are many misconceptions and wrong instructions given especially when it comes to how to meditate.
+But the on-ramp to training the mind is surprisingly accessible for everyone.
 What follows is a guide for those interested in learning more about meditation and how they can get started.

 The Three Step Guide to Getting Started with Meditation: